 In this paper, we introduce {\ds},\footnote{\ds{} stands for "\textbf{L}inguistic \textbf{A}ssessment with tra\textbf{I}ts for \textbf{L}earning \textbf{A}rabic," and is pronounced in Arabic as { ``\<لَيْلَى>''}.} the \emph{first large-scale} Arabic AES dataset featuring both holistic and trait-specific annotations of seven writing proficiency traits, described in Table~\ref{tab:traits_desc}.
-The dataset comprises 7,859 essays, across 8 distinct prompts,\footnote{A prompt is the text that describes an essay writing task.} making it the most extensive publicly available Arabic resource of its kind.
-To construct {\ds}, our team of researchers conducted a large-scale data collection effort over the course of one academic year.
+The dataset comprises 7,859 essays across 8 distinct prompts making it the most extensive publicly available Arabic resource of its kind.\footnote{A prompt is the text that describes an essay writing task.} To construct {\ds}, our team of researchers conducted a large-scale data collection effort over the course of one academic year.
 Under Institutional Review Board (IRB) approval,\footnote{IRB Number: QU-IRB 159/2024-EA} we visited 24 high schools in Qatar and collected essays directly from 4,372 students in authentic classroom settings.
 We describe the complete dataset development pipeline, from data collection design to annotation procedures and public release, to facilitate future research on Arabic AES and writing assessment.
-Our contributions are:
+Our contributions are as follows:

 \begin{itemize}[leftmargin=1em, itemsep=-1pt, topsep=0pt] \item \textbf{Novel Dataset}: We introduce the first large-scale dataset of Arabic essays, filling a key gap in the existing Arabic AES literature. \item \textbf{Annotation Guidelines}: We develop and share comprehensive guidelines for data annotation to ensure transparency and reproducibility. \item \textbf{Trait-Specific Annotations}: We provide detailed trait-specific annotations that capture multiple dimensions of writing proficiency. \item \textbf{Benchmarking}: We establish baseline AES results for Arabic under two evaluation setups: prompt-specific\footnote{Trains and tests on essays from a single prompt.} and cross-prompt.\footnote{Trains on several prompts and tests on unseen ones.} \item \textbf{Public Release}: We publicly release \ds{},\footnote{\url{https://gitlab.com/bigirqu/laila}} including essays with holistic and trait-specific annotations.
-We also release the benchmarking code to support replication and future research.
+We also release the benchmarking code \footnote{\url{https://gitlab.com/bigirqu/laila-baselines}} to support replication and future research.

 \end{itemize}

 The remainder of this paper is organized as follows.
 Section~\ref{sec:related-work} reviews related work and existing AES datasets.
 Section~\ref{sec:design} outlines the data collection design principles, while Section~\ref{sec:dataset-construction} describes the dataset construction process, including school and prompt selection, essay collection, and annotations.
 Section~\ref{sec:dataset-analysis} presents dataset analysis, and Section~\ref{sec:dataset-release} details the public dataset release.
 Section~\ref{sec:exp} reports preliminary experiments and results, and Section~\ref{sec:conc} concludes with final remarks.